Agenda CE Registration Location Exhibitors

 This session will explore the increase in use of GLP-1 medications and their impact on musculoskeletal health, providing insights into how these treatments can be integrated into physical therapy practice.
 We also delve into the potential of AI in clinical settings, discussing ethical considerations and practical applications for reducing administrative burdens and enhancing clinical decision-making.

-Attendees will learn about rehabilitating patients with throwing shoulder injuries, with a focus on balancing coaching and medical approaches to optimize patient outcomes.
+Attendees will learn about rehabilitating patients with throwing shoulder injuries, with a focus on balancing coaching and medical approaches to optimize patient outcomes, shared decision-making and performance enhancement.

 - Throwing Shoulder: Sports Specific Movements in Clinic – Dan Lorenz, PT, DPT, ATC, CSCS